How to Get a Pest Control Technician License in Wisconsin

 How Wisconsin Compares

-Wisconsin requires 0 hours of pre-license education for pest control technicians.
+Wisconsin does not require any pre-license education hours.
 The average total cost in Wisconsin is around $1,100, compared to the national average of $1,290.
 Wisconsin's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Wisconsin?